ValerioGoretti/UsageControl-DecentralTrading/README.md

 Once Ganache is running you can use tools such as [Remix IDE] to connect to your local blockchain and deploy the smart contracts' code.

 ### Intel SGX trusted application
-Whenever you start the Docker container, run the following command in order to set the environment variables necessary to execute Intel SGX:
+Whenever you start the Docker container, run the following command in order to set the environment variables necessary to execute [Intel SGX]:
 ```
 source /linux-sgx/linux/installer/bin/sgxsdk/environment
 ```